-Games can help people of all ages to develop skills such as collaboration, problem solving, turn taking and nurture strategic thinking.
-They are a great way of encouraging creativity and imagination by engaging in imaginative worlds and creating games requires 21st century blend of STEAM skills (science, technology, engineering, art and maths).
+Games can help people of all ages to develop skills such as collaboration, problem solving, fairness and strategic thinking.
+They are a great way of encouraging creativity and imagination by engaging players with fantastic or realistic worlds.
+And creating games requires 21st century blend of STEAM skills (science, technology, engineering, art and maths).

 Of course, there are many stories about the harmful impact of games.
 Handled responsibly, there is little reason games can have a negative impact on your family, and there is so much positive they can bring.
 But don’t just take our word for it.
 Below is some sample research which shows the positive effect of playing video games: